AI-ffinity/nmr_tutorials/TOPSPIN/Topspin_Installation.md

 8. *Make sure you have the internet connection.* Start TopSpin: either from the terminal or from the application menu in your desktop environment.
 It will prompt you to add a license.
 Follow the prompts and paste the code.

 9. Your installation is complete!

+> [!NOTE}
+> Sometimes Topspin can not start because of the error "Failed to connect to a data server".
+To us, the reasons are yet unknown, but perhaps they have something to di with the network and firewall configuration.
+If this happens, simply turn *off* your internet connection while starting TopSpin.
+Turn it back on once the GUI is loaded.